aadimator/leetcode/README.md

-# leetcode
+# LeetCode Solutions
-My solutions to the problems on http://leetcode.com
+My solutions to the problems on https://leetcode.com/problemset/all/

+I'm planning to use python for now.